Emma Bonino

-Emma Bonino (born 9 March 1948) is an Italian politician.
-She was a senator for Rome between 2008 and 2013, and again between 2018 and 2022.
+Emma Bonino (9 March 1948 – 11 September 2026) was an Italian politician who was a senator for Rome between 2008 and 2013, and again between 2018 and 2022.
 She also served as Minister of Foreign Affairs from 2013 to 2014.
 Previously, she was a Member of the European Parliament and a member of the Chamber of Deputies.
-She served in the government of Italy as Minister of International Trade from 2006 to 2008.
+She served in the second Prodi government of Italy as Minister of International Trade from 2006 to 2008.
 She was European Commissioner for Health and Consumer Protection in the Santer Commission (1995–1999).

-Bonino is a leading member of the Italian Radicals, a political party which describes itself "liberale, liberista, and libertario", where liberista denotes economic liberalism and libertario a form of cultural liberalism concerning moral issues, with some ideological connection with historical left-libertarianism.
+Bonino was a leading member of the Italian Radicals, a political party which describes itself as "liberale, liberista, and libertario", where liberista denotes economic liberalism and libertario denotes a form of cultural liberalism concerning moral issues, with some ideological connection with historical left-libertarianism.
 She graduated in modern languages and literature from Bocconi University in Milan in 1972.
-A veteran legislator in Italian politics and an activist for various reform policies, she was elected six times as deputy and two times as senator.

-She is the leader of More Europe, a liberal, European federalist party list she launched in December 2017, ahead of the 2018 Italian general election.
+A veteran legislator in Italian politics and an activist for various reform policies, she was elected six times as a deputy and two times as a senator.
+She was the leader of More Europe, a liberal, European federalist party list she launched in December 2017, ahead of the 2018 Italian general election.

-Personal life
+Early life and education

-Bonino never married nor bore children, even succumbing to the Italian authorities in 1975 after having an illegal abortion.
-She fostered children.

-She graduated at Bocconi University in literature with a master thesis on Malcolm X's autobiography.
+Bonino was born in Bra, Piedmont, on 9 March 1948.
+She graduated in Literature from Bocconi University in Milan with a master thesis on Malcolm X's autobiography.

-Bonino is a godmother of Countess Luana, elder daughter of Prince Friso and Princess Mabel of Orange-Nassau.

-On 12 January 2015, she announced on Radio Radicale she was suffering from lung cancer and was being treated with chemotherapy, though she also stated she was not abandoning her political activity.

-On 21 May of the same year, on the same radio station, she announced her cancer was in complete remission.
-In October 2023, Bonino appeared on the interview program Belve, and announced she was healed.